-Another way to see the costs is to determine the expected cost of establishing a pregnancy.
-Therefore, if a treatment with clomiphene has the possibility of establishing a pregnancy in 8% of the cycles and costs $ 500.
+Another way to see the costs is to determine the expected cost of establishing a pregnancy; therefore, if treatment with clomiphene has the possibility of establishing pregnancy in 8% of the cycles and costs $ 500.

 The expected cost is $ 6,000 to establish a pregnancy, compared to an in vitro fertilization cycle (fertility cycle of 40%) with the corresponding expected cost of $ 30,000 ($ 12,000 / .4).

-For the community as a whole, the cost of in vitro fertilization on average pays 700% for taxes on the future employment of the conceived human being.
+For the community, the cost of in vitro fertilization, on average, pays 700% for taxes on the future employment of the conceived human being.

 Therefore, many patients pay for immediate treatment within the National Health Service or seek help in private clinics.

-In 2013, the National Institute of Excellence in Health and Care published new guidelines on who should have access to in vitro fertilization treatment at the National Health Service in England and Wales.
+In 2013, the National Institute of Excellence in Health and Care published new guidelines on who should access in vitro fertilization treatment at the National Health Service in England and Wales.

-The guidelines also say that women between 40 and 42 years old should be offered an in vitro fertilization cycle at the National Health Service if all of the following additional criteria are met.
+The guidelines also say that women between 40 and 42 should be offered an in vitro fertilization cycle at the National Health Service if all of the following criteria are met.

-They have never before received in vitro fertilization treatment, have no evidence of low ovarian reserve (this is when eggs in the ovary are low in number or of low quality) and have been informed of the additional implications of in vitro fertilization and pregnancy at this age.
+They have never before received in vitro fertilization treatment, have no evidence of low ovarian reserve (this is when eggs in the ovary are soft in number or of low quality), and have been informed of the additional implications of in vitro fertilization and pregnancy at this age.

-However, if tests show that in vitro fertilization is the only treatment likely to help them become pregnant, women should be referred for in vitro fertilization immediately.
+However, if tests show that in vitro fertilization is the only treatment likely to help them become pregnant, women should immediately be referred for in vitro fertilization.

-This policy is often modified by local clinical commissioning groups, in a fairly flagrant violation of the Constitution of the National Health Service for England.
+This policy is often modified by local clinical commissioning groups, in a relatively flagrant violation of the National Health Service for England Constitution.

 That states that patients have the right to medications and treatments that have been recommended by the National Institute of Excellence in Health and Care for use in the National Health Service.

-For example, the Clinical Commissioning Group of Cheshire, Merseyside and West Lancashire insists on additional conditions:
+For example, the Clinical Commissioning Group of Cheshire, Merseyside, and West Lancashire insist on additional conditions:

-Subfertility should not be the direct result of a sterilization procedure in any of the parties (this does not include conditions in which sterilization occurs as a result of another medical problem).
+Subfertility should not be the direct result of a sterilization procedure for any parties (this does not include conditions in which sterilization occurs due to another medical problem).

 Couples who have reversed their sterilization procedure are not eligible for treatment.

-In Sweden, official fertility clinics provide most of the necessary treatments and initial treatment, but there are long waiting lists, especially for egg donations, since the donor receives a reward as low as the one the couple receives.
+In Sweden, official fertility clinics provide the most necessary and initial treatments.
+Still, there are long waiting lists, especially for egg donations, since the donor receives a reward as low as the couple.